-This is where you identify who will do what, when, and using what resources.
+This is where you identify who will do what activities, when, and using what resources.

-New this year is our request that you identify your project's maturity level.
+Note that we ask you to identify your project's maturity level.
 Do you plan to explore a totally new way of doing things?
 Are you piloting a method, strategy, or procedure?
 Are you applying a tested approach to larger effort?